 Diesel cars get a lot of bad press mainly due to the number of harmful gasses they omit.
-If you live in London and have a diesel vehicle that does not comply with Euro 6, which is a large majority of diesels, you will be required to pay £12.50 a day to visit the city centre.
+If you live in London and have a diesel vehicle that does not comply with Euro 6, which is a large majority of diesel, you will be required to pay £12.50 a day to visit the city centre.
 It’s not just our Capital either, many of our cities have already introduced similar charges with many more to follow.

 However, you can avoid these charges by opting for a clean Euro 6 Diesel car instead.
 Since September 2015 all-new diesels have had to comply with these regulations so any diesel after this point is Euro 6 approved.
 However, there are some manufacturers that complied with the max levels before the regulations came into effect.

-Our top low emission diesel cars
+Our top low-emission diesel cars